The EU's NIS2 Directive

 Enforcement powers here are limited to ex-post supervisory measures only, and there is a lower maximum limit on administrative fines:

-• Administrative fines of 7 million, or 1.4% of total worldwide annual turnover of the undertaking to which the entity belongs, whichever is higher.
+• Administrative fines of €7 million, or 1.4% of total worldwide annual turnover of the undertaking to which the entity belongs, whichever is higher.

 Could anyone be personally liable?

 Yes.
-In fact, this is one of the most significant changes introduced in NIS2 compared to NIS 1.
+In fact, this is one of the most significant changes introduced in NIS2 compared to NIS1.
 Member State authorities will have the power to hold natural persons liable for breach of their duties to ensure compliance with NIS2, these natural persons being senior members of staff and members of management bodies.
 In certain circumstances, the competent authority could request the imposition of a temporary ban against a person at CEO or legal representative level in discharging managerial responsibilities.

 Does NIS2 have extra-territorial reach?

 Yes.
 This Directive has extra territorial scope.
-A wide range of technology providers (wider than those in NIS1) such as cloud service computing providers, online market places, managed service providers and social network platforms, will be subject to some NIS2 requirements if they provide services to a member state, even if they are not established in a member state.
+A wide range of technology providers (wider than those in NIS1) such as cloud service computing providers, online market places, managed service providers and social network platforms, will be subject to some NIS2 requirements if they provide services to a Member State, even if they are not established in a Member State.

 What about the UK?

 The UK had transposed NIS1 into national law via the NIS Regulations.
 However, following Brexit, the UK is not required to do the same with NIS2.
 Currently there are still some concerns that too much divergence between the two systems can be unnecessarily complicated for many organisations, especially considering the above.
-Certain UK entities with customers in the EU will be subject to NIS2, and managing compliance with multiple cybersecurity regulatory regimes will be burdensome.
+Some UK entities with customers in the EU will be subject to NIS2, and managing compliance with multiple cybersecurity regulatory regimes will be burdensome.

 What are the recommended next steps?